General Lipschitz: Certified Robustness Against Resolvable Semantic Transformations via Transformation-Dependent Randomized Smoothing: Related Work

 \subsection{Adversarial attacks and empirical defenses}

-The vulnerability of deep learning models to specifically-crafted imperceptible additive transformations was accidentally discovered in prior works \cite{szegedy2013intriguing, biggio2013evasion}.
-In \cite{goodfellow2014explaining}, the fast gradient sign method (FGSM) was proposed, and the empirical effectiveness of adversarial training against such transformations was discussed.
-Lately, several ways to exploit this vulnerability in the white-box setting were proposed, such as projected gradient descent \cite{madry2017towards}, DeepFool \cite{moosavi2016deepfool}, Carlini-Wanger attack \cite{carlini2017towards}, as well as plenty of black-box approaches \cite{ilyas2018black,guo2019simple,andriushchenko2020square,dong2019efficient,bhambri2019survey,uesato2018adversarial, brendel2017decision}.
-Many applications of adversarial attacks were lately studied, especially in the real-world setting: face recognition \cite{eykholt2018robust, komkov2021advhat,pautov2019adversarial,sharif2019general}, detection \cite{kaziakhmedov2019real,bose2018adversarial}, segmentation \cite{hendrik2017universal,ma2021understanding,kaviani2022adversarial} and other supervised settings were shown to be affected by this vulnerability.
-At the same time, empirical defenses \cite{madry2017towards,uesato2018adversarial, athalye2018obfuscated} against such attacks were proposed.
-Mainly they are narrowed to a specific attack setting or to crafting the worst-case examples and including ones in the training set.
+The vulnerability of deep learning models to specifically crafted imperceptible additive transformations was discovered in \cite{szegedy2013intriguing, biggio2013evasion}.
+In \cite{goodfellow2014explaining}, the fast gradient sign method was proposed, and the empirical effectiveness of adversarial training against such transformations was discussed.
+Lately, several ways to exploit this vulnerability in the white-box \cite{moosavi2016deepfool} and black-box \cite{guo2019simple} settings were proposed.
+Many applications of adversarial attacks were lately studied, especially in the real-world setting: face recognition \cite{komkov2021advhat,pautov2019adversarial}, detection \cite{kaziakhmedov2019real}, segmentation \cite{kaviani2022adversarial}, and other supervised settings were shown to be affected by this vulnerability.
+At the same time, empirical defenses \cite{madry2017towards, jia2022prior, ge2023towards} against such attacks were proposed.
+They are mainly narrowed to a specific attack setting or crafting the worst-case examples and including ones in the training set.
 However, such defenses did not provide enough guarantees to unseen attacks, and consequently, new adaptive attacks were created to overcome previously suggested defenses, causing an arms race.